dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/index.md

 - Take advantage of the ongoing performance improvements in EF Core.
 For example, one customer who migrated from EF6 to EF Core 6 saw a 40x reduction in use of a heavy query due to the [query splitting feature](/ef/core/querying/single-split-queries/).
 Many customers report enormous performance gains simply by moving to the latest EF Core.

 - Use new features in EF Core.
 There will be no new features added to EF6.
-All of the new functionality, for example the [Azure Cosmos DB provider](/ef/core/providers/cosmos/) and [`DbContextFactory`](/ef/core/what-is-new/ef-core-5.0/whatsnew#dbcontextfactory), will only be added EF Core.
+All of the new functionality, for example the [Azure Cosmos DB provider](/ef/core/providers/cosmos/) and [`DbContextFactory`](/ef/core/what-is-new/ef-core-5.0/whatsnew#dbcontextfactory), will only be added to EF Core.

 - Modernize your application stack by using dependency injection and seamlessly integrating your data access with technologies like gRPC and GraphQL.